Division Street Bridge (Rhode Island)

-The Division Street Bridge is an historic roadway and sidewalk stone arch bridge in Pawtucket, Rhode Island, carrying Division Street over the Seekonk River.
-The structure was built in 1875–1877 at a cost of USD$95,000.
+The Division Street Bridge is an historic roadway and sidewalk stone arch bridge in Pawtucket, Rhode Island, United States, carrying Division Street over the Seekonk River.
+The structure was built in 1875–1877 at a cost of USD95,000.
 It is a nine-span stone and brick bridge with a total length of about 450 ft, making it the "finest and longest" stone arch bridge in the state.
 It is said to be a symbolic icon of the unity of the two neighborhoods, which are divided by the river, coming together as the Town of Pawtucket.
 The bridge was listed on the National Register of Historic Places in 1983.
 Although it may be "functionally obsolete" relative to traffic patterns and in need of repairs, it is considered to be architecturally and historically significant.

 Design

 The Division Street Bridge is a nine-span stone and brick structure, with a total length of about 450 ft.
 (Note: As the NRHP application noted: "The bridge is located "over Taft Street and the’ Seekonk River one-third of a mile below Pawtucket Falls.
 The bridge’s nine segmental arches each have an approximate 50-foot span, and each rises roughly 12 feet above its springing points; the six shore arches four on the western bank, two on the eastern have spans of approximately 40 feet and rises of only about 10 feet.
 The height of the road bed above the mean water level of the Seekonk River is roughly 45 feet.")
 Each of its spans consists of a segmented arch of about 50 ft in length.
 The road bed is 27 ft wide, and there are 7 ft sidewalks on either side.
 The mean height of the bridge above the water is 45 ft.
 The piers of the bridge are constructed of coursed granite ashlar and the voussoirs are dressed granite with single keystones.
 The spandrels, the space between the arches, are filled with mortared granite rubble, and the arch barrels are constructed with an estimated 550,000 bricks.
 The original roadway was made of granite blocks, the seams of which were filled with tar, but this has been modified with modern asphalt paving and with the piers being modified with the addition of reinforced concrete sheathing for the river piers.
 The iron walkways, produced by Crowell and Sisson, project over both the sides of the bridge with iron brackets.